Flights for the Advancement of Science and Technology (FAST)

 Research and training projects supported through this AO would range from undergraduate theses and summer projects to postdoctoral level research, and includes research and development performed by technical and other research personnel.
 The level and content of the training should be appropriate to the research domain, whether it is science or engineering related, with opportunities for interaction and collaboration with other researchers inside and outside the organization, where appropriate.

 In collaborative research involving non-university partners, HQP training may be enhanced by exposure to an industrial or government work environment.
 Similarly, industry personnel can benefit from being involved in academic research.
 The CSA strongly encourages such collaborative research involving academia and industry.

-The fact that an applicant has trained, is training, or plans to train students, technicians, or Postdoctoral Fellows, is not in itself a sufficient rationale for awarding a grant.
+The fact that an applicant has trained, is training, or plans to train students, technicians, or PDF, is not in itself a sufficient rationale for awarding a grant.
 A researcher's contribution to the proposed training activities will be assessed in terms of its quality and impact, and not solely in terms of the number of people supervised.

-2.1.2 Eligible Research Platforms
+2.1.2 Eligible research platforms

 The following platforms will be considered for conducting the projects, either in Canada or abroad: